THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

-Exercise is essential, but working out when you have knee pain can be a real challenge.
-As if it wasn’t already hard enough to find time for fitness, you now need to think about the best exercises that won’t aggravate your existing problem.
-While you might be feeling overwhelmed tackling this challenge on your own, this blog can set you on the right path.
+Exercise is essential, but working out with knee pain can be a real challenge.
+As if it wasn’t hard enough to find time for fitness, you now need to think about the best exercises that won’t aggravate your problem.
+While you might feel overwhelmed tackling this challenge alone, this blog can set you on the right path.
 There are plenty of ways to maintain your fitness levels without straining your knees – choose the one that works best for you.

 Top workouts for people with knee pain

 Remember that if you have recently suffered a knee injury, the best thing is to rest and recuperate.
-Try using kt tape for knee swelling or invest in a knee brace if your condition persists.
-Always consult your doctor to make sure any exercise plan is suitable for you and your body.
+Try using kt tape for knee swelling or invest in a knee brace like breg knee bracing, if your condition persists.
+Always consult your doctor to ensure any exercise plan suits you and your body.

 Swimming

-Used by lots of athletes when in rehabilitation, swimming is perfect for anyone experiencing knee pain.
-You’ll be using your whole body in the water, giving you the chance to develop more than just one muscle – and your knees won’t have to work too hard either.
+Used by many athletes when in rehabilitation, swimming is perfect for anyone experiencing knee pain.
+You’ll be using your whole body in the water, allowing you to develop more than just one muscle – and your knees won’t have to work too hard either.

 Unlike exercises above ground, swimming doesn’t put much pressure on your joints.
-If swimming isn’t your cup of tea, consider water aerobics to start with.
+If swimming isn’t your cup of tea, consider water aerobics.

 Going for a walk

-If your knee pain is particularly severe or your injury isn’t fully healed yet, walking can be one of the best ways to exercise.
-While it won’t elevate your heart rate in the same way as a run or jog, walking is low impact and can still help you keep your body in shape.
+Walking can be one of the best exercise methods if your knee pain is particularly severe or your injury isn’t fully healed.
+While it won’t elevate your heart rate like a run or jog, walking is low-impact and can still help you keep your body in shape.

 Try to walk faster to feel the benefits or increase your incline if your knee feels up to it.
 Going up steep hills while hiking can be a real challenge and helps you build the muscles in your legs.